An RSS feed is a format for syndicating news and it’s a way to have information delivered to people, instead of people having to go find it.

-About RSS Feed
+About an RSS Feed

-RSS Feed is also known as Rich Site Summary or Really Simple Syndication.
+An RSS Feed is also known as Rich Site Summary or Really Simple Syndication.
 This term refers to a type of web feed that allows users and applications to receive regular updates from a website or blog of their choice.

-RSS helps bloggers and publishers to automatically syndicate their content so that people can read it in their inbox, feed readers and other apps.
+An RSS helps bloggers and publishers to automatically syndicate their content so that people can read it in their inbox, feed readers and other apps.

-How does RSS Feed work?
+How does an RSS Feed work?

-Usually, a website uses an RSS Feed to publish updated information, video content, podcasts or blog posts.
+Usually, a website uses an RSS feed to publish updated information, video content, podcasts or blog posts.

-Why is RSS Feed useful for users?
+Why is an RSS Feed useful for users?